-When the input power source is missing and OTG is disabled, the MP2624 will transition into sleep mode.
+When the input power source is missing and OTG is disabled, the MP2624A transitions into sleep mode.
 During sleep mode, the battery powers the internal circuit, and the internal VREF LDO is turned off.
 The system is connected to the battery through the battery FET, and IN is bridged off from SYS by the reverse blocking FET.
-In order to extend the battery life during shipping and storage, the MP2624 can turn off the battery FET to minimize leakage.
+In order to extend battery life during shipping and storage, the MP2624A can turn off the battery FET to minimize leakage.